-To evaluate the habitat use of these fish species at the levee repair sites, we conduct nearshore abundance surveys with boat electrofishing timed to coincide with the peak outmigration of juvenile Chinook and steelhead.
-We also measure a variety of associated microhabitat features, such as in-stream woody material, vegetation coverage, depth, and current velocity, to determine habitat preferences of juvenile salmonids.
-We also evaluate the relative abundance of piscivorous species, including Sacramento pikeminnow and striped, smallmouth, and largemouth bass, to assess the predation risk to juvenile salmonids.
-Other aspects of our work include radio telemetry to evaluate the habitat use of various species, and monitoring the maturation of the repair sites above and below the water with photographs and side scan sonar images.
+To evaluate the habitat use of these fish species at the levee repair sites, we conducted nearshore abundance surveys with boat electrofishing timed to coincide with the peak outmigration of juvenile Chinook and steelhead.
+We also measured a variety of associated microhabitat features, such as in-stream woody material, vegetation coverage, depth, and current velocity, to determine habitat preferences of juvenile salmonids.
+We also evaluated the relative abundance of piscivorous species, including Sacramento pikeminnow and striped, smallmouth, and largemouth bass, to assess the predation risk to juvenile salmonids.
+Other aspects of our work included radio telemetry to evaluate the habitat use of various species, and monitoring the maturation of the repair sites above and below the water with photographs and side-scan sonar images.

 Hellmair, M., M. Peterson, B. Mulvey, K. Young, J. Montgomery, and A. Fuller.
 2018.
 Physical Characteristics Influencing Nearshore Habitat Use by Juvenile Chinook Salmon in the Sacramento River, California.
 North American Journal of Fisheries Management 38:12.
 DOI: https://doi.org/10.1002/nafm.10201